isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 **School Bus**

 *   Students are to be seated and well behaved at all times on the school bus.
-*   Students are to keep your seat belts on during the whole journey.
+*   Students are to keep their seat belts on during the whole journey.

 ### CONDUCT